ERGO-Code/HiGHS/docs/src/options/definitions.md

 - Default: -1

 ## simplex\_iteration\_limit
-- Iteration limit for simplex solver
+- Iteration limit for simplex solver when solving LPs, but not subproblems in the MIP solver
 - Type: integer
 - Range: {0, 2147483647}
 - Default: 2147483647